lindseysim/templatize/README.md

     Child: Tina
     Child: Gene
     Child: Louise

-Note array must be of objects.
+Note value must be an array of objects.
 E.g., the above template with the following data-bindings will error:

 &nbsp; *Data:*